 An interview with Soonyi Lee, the author of “In Revolt against Positivism, the Discovery of Culture: The Liang Qichao Group’s Cultural Conservatism in China after the First World War,” Twentieth-Century China, October 2019.
+Soonyi Lee is an Assistant Professor in the School of Liberal Arts at Mercy College.
 Read the article here

 Before we start into the article and your research, could you tell us a bit about your academic background?